M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 40 active-X
+Version 9.9 revision 41 active-X
-Fix an error - PermStep and PermAll examples now run ok.
+Fix an error so now program BJ executed as usual (in info.gsb)

 George Karras, Kallithea Attikis, Greece.